 Take a walk down memory lane and discover the wonderful world of Winnie-the-Pooh and his friends from the Hundred Acre Wood, in this immersive and playful exhibition that’s currently on at the Royal Ontario Museum.
 The exhibition runs until January 17, 2021, but check their website for updates before you visit.
-And when you feel ‘rumbly in your tumbly’ hop over to the next stop.
+Double up on your cultural explorations at our next stop.

 Built in 1914 by financier Sir Henry Pellatt, Casa Loma is the only full sized castle in North America and is well worth a visit.
 Experience the splendor of the Edwardian era as you explore secret passageways and elaborately decorated rooms with period furnishings or take in the breathtaking view of Toronto from one of the towers.

 End day one at Bindia, an Indian bistro located directly across from the historic St. Lawrence Market, that serves classics like butter chicken, fragrant biryani, soft naans and tandoori jumbo prawns.
 Bindia brings a nouveau approach to Indian cuisine, and they focus on using fresh, local ingredients.

 Day two begins at old Toronto’s internationally acclaimed Distillery District.
 This pedestrian-only village is set amidst restored, Victorian era industrial buildings that house hip trendy restaurants, shops and cafes.
 It’s a place where old meets new and the perfect spot to grab breakfast from one of the many cafes that line its cobblestone streets.